vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-08-asynchronous-methods.md

 Idle.add((owned) callback);
 ```

-or alternatively a direct call may be made if the caller is running in
+or alternatively, a direct call may be made if the caller is running in
 the main thread:

 ```vala